 Despite the clear evolutions that were taking place on the edges of hard rock music, the ironic truth is this: there were no metal bands or albums in the ‘70s.
-The late-decade releases from Rainbow, Judas Priest, and Saxon, as well as Sabbath’s early recordings, represent a fringe style that exists, from a modern perspective, within and at the edges of hard rock.
+The late-decade releases from Rainbow, Judas Priest, and Saxon, as well as Sabbath’s early recordings, represent a fringe style that exists, from a modern perspective, within and at the very edges of hard rock.
 A handful of songs among these, especially those from Rainbow and Judas Priest, might be roughly classified as metal, though they are outliers in contrast to the body of music that came later and they collectively land outside the genre.

 Returning to the diagram from earlier, it is possible to see where Sabbath’s Paranoid and several late ‘70s albums land in the broad scope of rock and metal.
 In the case of Rainbow’s Long Live Rock ‘n’ Roll and Judas Priest’s Hell Bent for Leather, their similarities to heavy metal are so strong that their classification outside metal music may feel like splitting hairs, though the relative sparsity of music on this edge of hard rock creates a conspicuous gap in playing styles that causes it to be the fault line between hard rock and heavy metal, and more broadly, rock and metal.
-However, because albums like Judas Priest’s late ‘70s efforts have a stylistic ambiguity to them, it is often relevant to refer to them as “heavy rock.”
+Because albums like Judas Priest’s late ‘70s efforts have a stylistic ambiguity to them, it is often relevant to refer to them as “heavy rock.”

 Although the term “heavy metal” had been in use for over a decade, it did not have a consistent or concrete musical style to attach itself to, and the term remained more or less undefined throughout the ‘70s.
 Through the lens of history, many of the albums that received the label during the decade are clearly hard rock bands, even if they are still precursors to heavy metal.
 However, the seeds of the metal genre, first planted by Black Sabbath and nurtured by a handful of other acts, were on the verge of sprouting into the first true metal creations.

-1980 is the pivotal historical moment in this discussion, when the ideas percolating around heavy music coalesced and solidified into a recognizably new form of music.
+1980 is the pivotal moment in this discussion, when the ideas percolating around heavy music coalesced and solidified into a recognizably new form of music.
 This effort was spearheaded by three seminal recordings: Black Sabbath’s Heaven and Hell, Judas Priest’s British Steel, and Iron Maiden’s Iron Maiden.
 These recordings established a bold sound for heavy metal that effectively hacked away at the hard rock roots and all but severed ties with the blues.
 As with the final years of the ‘70s, 1980 saw a small number of other releases that contained traces of this new heavy metal sound, although their songs remained predominately outside the style.
 Two notable examples in this latter group are Saxon’s Strong Arm of the Law and Accept’s I’m a Rebel.

 Each of the 1980 albums from Sabbath, Priest, and Maiden is remarkable for the trajectory of music it followed and the precedent it established.
 Black Sabbath had recently fired Ozzy Osbourne and set out to redefine themselves with a new and improved singer in Rainbow’s Ronnie James Dio.
 The revamped sound they revealed on Heaven and Hell was strikingly different from the loose, softhearted rock on the band’s last two albums and nearly as different from the rest of their discography.

-Where Ozzy droned, Dio soared, and Heaven and Hell‘s displayed an element of imagination and mysticism rarely heard from the band previously.
+Where Ozzy droned, Dio soared, and Heaven and Hell displayed an element of imagination and mysticism rarely heard from the band previously.
 It borrowed heavily from Rainbow’s musical delivery and the new songwriting was cleaner, tighter, faster, and significantly more deliberate.
 Notably, the sound production was also thicker and heavier than on albums from Rainbow and other hard rock acts of the ‘70s.
 Gone were Sabbath’s expressive jam sessions packed with bluesy guitar work.
 Gone were the trudging, downtempo pieces that pounded away through their duration like the players were literally men of iron.
 In their stead were serious-minded, carefully composed pieces with well orchestrated breaks and guitar solos.
 Fluid, uptempo tracks like “Neon Knights” and “Die Young” remain archetypal examples of true heavy metal.